How to write a career change cover letter (with examples)

 Dear Ms Nyguen,

 As a seasoned team leader with a background in driving successful sales outcomes, I am excited for the opportunity to apply for your open position of team supervisor at Big Bookshop.
-My ability to adapt to new environments, learn new systems quickly, and motivate a team make me an ideal applicant to instil great culture, deliver great customer service, and exceed sales KPIs.
+My ability to adapt to new environments, learn new systems quickly, and motivate a team make me an ideal applicant to instill great culture, deliver great customer service, and exceed sales KPIs.

 In the past, I’ve stepped into informal leadership roles where needed, ensuring smooth workflows and minimal disruptions to team members.
 This helped my teams remain on track and deliver results during otherwise tumultuous times.
 While I have not specifically worked in a retail setting, I am confident in my leadership abilities are transferable to any setting, and believe my adaptable nature makes me ideal for this role.